TzhongBoyyy97/TzhongBoyyy97.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
-This is Tianzhong Lan, a third-year Ph.D. candidate in the [College of Computer Science](https://cs.scu.edu.cn/), [Sichuan University](https://www.scu.edu.cn/), under the supervision of Prof. [Zhang Yi](https://cs.scu.edu.cn/info/1288/13625.htm) and Prof. [Min Zhu](https://cs.scu.edu.cn/info/1279/13673.htm).
+This is Tianzhong Lan, a third-year Ph.D. candidate in the [College of Computer Science](https://cs.scu.edu.cn/), [Sichuan University](https://www.scu.edu.cn/), under the supervision of Prof. [Zhang Yi](http://www.machineilab.org/users/zhangyi/index.html) and Prof. [Min Zhu](http://scuvis.org).
 I have been awarded the Chinese CSC scholarship to pursue research at the A*STAR in Singapore from July 2025 to July 2026, under the supervision of Principal Scientists [Xulei Yang](https://dawdleryang.github.io) and [Feng Yang](https://scholar.google.com/citations?user=i-UD9l4AAAAJ&hl=zh-CN&oi=ao).
 <!-- Here is my [CV](https://echochou990919.github.io/files/YiZhou_CV.pdf). -->

-My research interests include **Computer Vision** and **Medical Image Analysis**, especially **Label-efficient Learning** for **Cross-domain** Tumor Diagnosis.
-I am interested in building a **unified framework** for lesion detection and segmentation and improving its generalizability under various data distributions; welcome to exchange advice!
+My research interests include **Computer Vision** and **Medical Image Analysis**, particularly **Label-efficient Learning** for **Cross-Domain Tumor Diagnosis**.
+I am interested in developing a unified framework for tumor detection and segmentation to enhance its generalizability across diverse data distributions.
+Welcome to exchange advice!

 Hobbies
 ======